 - Increase faculty satisfaction to ≥ 85%.
-For 2013 it was 84% (increased from 80% in 2012).
-This is being addressed by faculty development programs including mentoring of junior faculty, performance recognition awards, improvements to work space and research laboratories, and achievement of full faculty hiring.
-The faculty satisfaction is higher than the mean for top 10 colleges of pharmacy (79%). - ≥ 90% of students, faculty, & staff feel the SCCP is welcoming to individuals with diverse backgrounds.
-100% of students agreed or strongly agreed and 83% of the faculty.
-We are implementing an updated SCCP Diversity Plan (available upon request). - > 90% of staff are satisfied with their job.
-In our 2013 staff satisfaction survey, 87% of the staff were satisfied with their job.
+For 2015 it was 82% on the USC campus and 75% on the MUSC campus.
+In 2014 it was 79% on the USC campus so this year we observed a bump upward in satisfaction.
+The announcement that the legacy schools would be re-established probably impacted on satisfaction along with the appointment of the Interim Executive Dean on the USC campus.
+The faculty satisfaction for both campuses is higher than the mean for top 10 colleges of pharmacy (76.4%). - ≥ 90% of students, faculty, & staff feel the SCCP is welcoming to individuals with diverse backgrounds.
+On the USC campus, 97.8 % of students agreed or strongly agreed and 94.7% of the faculty agreed. - > 90% of staff are satisfied with their job.
+In our staff satisfaction survey, 88% of the staff were satisfied with their job.
 Faculty and staff retention maintained at ≥ 95% of current numbers.
-The faculty attrition rate for FY 2013 (departures not including retirements) was under 2%.
+The faculty attrition rate (departures not including retirements) was under 2%.
 Also, by survey, ≥ 80% of faculty and staff are respectful to one another.
 This continues to be addressed by quality hiring practices, faculty and staff personal development, and by providing research and classroom support.
-Ten faculty development workshops were held in 2013. - Increase by 10% the # of students completing international APPEs by 2015.
-Students completing international practice experiences increased from 29 in 2013-14 to 52 in 2014-15 (56% increase)
+Ten faculty development workshops were held in 2015.